 Mathematics - Physics

-Curious about how mathematical methods frameworks impact the formulation of theoretical concepts in physics?
-Interested in such fields as calculus, quantum mechanics or the theory of relativity?
-If so, Whitman's mathematics-physics major is an excellent choice for you.
-The program provides an interdisciplinary curriculum designed to build a strong foundation in math and physics, as well as develop critical thinking, quantitative reasoning, and oral and written communication skills.
+Are you curious about the ways in which mathematics appears in the solutions to both applied and theoretical problems in physics?
+Do you have an interest in fields such as differential equations, quantum mechanics, or the theory of relativity?
+If so, Whitman's mathematics-physics major may be an excellent choice for you.
+The program provides an interdisciplinary curriculum designed to help you build a strong foundation in both mathematics and physics as well as develop effective critical thinking, quantitative reasoning, and written communication skills.